restic/restic/doc/040_backup.rst

  * Modification timestamp (mtime).
  * Metadata change timestamp (ctime).
  * File size.
- * Inode number (internal number used to reference a file in a filesystem).
+ * inode number (internal number used to reference a file in a filesystem).

 The reason for requiring both mtime and ctime to match is that Unix programs can freely change mtime (and some do).
 In such cases, a ctime change may be